Svish/cypress-helper-redux/README.md

 });
 ```

-If you don't want/need to specify any initial state, you can of course also just use `cy.visit` as you normally would.
+If you don't want or need to specify any initial state, you can of course also just use `cy.visit` as you normally would.

 ### `cy.redux`